Composition is one of the fundamental ideas behind all art. Whether photography, painting or graphic design.

-It directs a viewer’s eye to the centre of interest in a photograph with speed and efficiency.
+It directs a viewer’s eye to the center of interest in a photograph with speed and efficiency.

 Frames are everywhere we look, and photographing with a camera is using a frame already.

 For all the tips on natural framing, read our article here.

-Leading lines as an arrangement tool are one of the most used, yet important photography compositions.
-They are everywhere and very difficult to miss.
+Leading lines as an arrangement tool are one of the most used.
+They are very important photography compositions.

-These lines draw the attention to a subject or scene.
+These lines draw attention to a subject or scene.
 A leading line can be a path or a road, leading us off into the distance.

 But where are these lines leading the viewer?
 They should bring you to the most interesting part of the image.
 To subjects, scenarios or something specific.